Rud Rennie: Family

-Rud Rennie married Mary Cecilia Maloney (born in Massachusetts of Canadian parentage) on 18 July 1925 at New York's Church of the Transfiguration, Episcopal (Manhattan) —"The Little Church Around the Corner"—an Episcopal church known in the 1920s for its many connections to entertainment, arts, and sports celebrities for weddings, community forums, theatricals, and funerals.
+Rennie married Mary Cecilia Maloney (born in Massachusetts of Canadian parentage) on July 18, 1925 at New York's Church of the Transfiguration, Episcopal (Manhattan).
 There were no children.
 The Rennies lived in Forest Hills, Manhasset, and finally Huntington, New York.
 Cecil Rutherford "Rud" Rennie's wife, who went by the name Cecilia M. Rennie, died in August 1954.

 Rennie's father James Rennie died in New Jersey, working as driver for Governor George Sebastian Silzer, in 1923.
 His mother Christina Rutherford Rennie's last recorded employer was James J. Goodwin, banker and cousin to financier J. P. Morgan, and who died in 1915.
 By 1920 she was an inmate at Central Islip State Hospital for the Insane, where she died in 1932.

 Sports reporter, New York Herald Tribune

-The year he married, 1925, Rud Rennie became a sports reporter for the newly consolidated Herald Tribune, after the two newspapers were merged in 1924.
+In 1925, Rennie became a sports reporter for the newly consolidated Herald Tribune.

-As a sports reporter, Rennie's primary assignment was the New York Yankees baseball team, traveling with the team from Florida spring training through the entire playing season, covering every World Series between 1925 and 1953 and all All-Star Games.
+Rennie's primary assignment was the New York Yankees baseball team.
+He traveled with the team from Florida spring training through the entire playing season, covering every World Series between 1925 and 1953 and all All-Star Games.
 For the 1936 World Series he was named one of three official scorers, a rotating honor within the profession.
 Each year he then switched to the New York Giants football team for its season with similar travel to games and bowls.

-Rennie was a prolific freelance contributor of sports and general interest articles as well as short stories and poems to numerous magazines, prominently Collier's, The Saturday Evening Post, Sports Illustrated, Life, Reader's Digest, Argosy, Cosmopolitan, and American Legion Monthly.
-He also ghost-wrote many articles attributed to players, managers, and their wives.
+Rennie was a freelance contributor of sports and general interest articles as well as short stories and poems to magazines including Collier's, The Saturday Evening Post, Sports Illustrated, Life, Reader's Digest, Argosy, Cosmopolitan, and American Legion Monthly.
+He also ghost-wrote articles attributed to players, managers, and their wives.